The Elvetham Hotel Wedding Photographer

 David and Ben are some of my more discerning friends.
-Needless to say I was very impressed with their choice of The Elvetham Hotel near Hook.
-A quintessentially British fairytale wedding venue in Hampshire.
+Needless to say everyone was very impressed with their choice of The Elvetham Hotel near Hook.
+A quintessentially British epic fairytale wedding venue in Hampshire.
 It was a real treat to photograph their lavish dream wedding there.

-Gay weddings often shake up the traditions.
-I love photographing two grooms getting ready together with their team!
-It often leads to tender moments and playful fun as they navigate their nerves together before the big day.
+Gay weddings shake up the traditions in the best ways and I love photographing two grooms getting ready with their wedding team!
 Rosie Blush spruced everyone up beautifully with hair and makeup.

 Guests gathered in the Drawing Room overlooking the quaint formal gardens until they were called through the ceremony.
 David and Ben decided on tying their knot in the intimate space of the Oak room.
 They exchanged their vows surrounded by woodland flowers.
 David is a keen Botanist and gardener so the floral displays were personal and exquisite.